GenesisFR/HowToBecomeGoodAtShooters/README.md

 - the flamethrower's stream bypasses warhounds' health, it's not efficient on higher difficulties though as it requires burning a lot of fuel to kill a single warhound
 - the golden bullet also refreshes all your skill charges
 - the Survivalist medkit acts as a sphere so you can heal people above/below you
+- the weak points on dead mobs can be destroyed
 - when medkitting with the fragile armor directive, use Perfectly Efficient
 - when your health is depleted, you have a 1-2s buffer (not in PVP) to take cover before going down, it's disabled until you're back to full health, which takes around 30s without taking damage
 - you can donate resources from the Projects tab on your map